Ġużè Damato: Biography

 Damato was born on 13 December 1886 to Maltese emigrants in Sfax, French Tunisia.
-He studied at the De La Salle Brothers in Sfax, and at a young age he was involved in boat-building, which was his family business.
-He moved to Malta at the age of 19 and there he set up his own business.
+He studied at the De La Salle Brothers in Sfax, and at a young age, he was involved in boat-building, which was his family's business.
+He moved to Malta at the age of 19, and there he set up his own business.

 Damato later studied naval architecture at Torre Annunziata in Italy.
 Despite not being formally qualified as an architect, he developed a passion for designing religious buildings.
 He did not charge money for designing churches, and other architects would have to sign his works since he lacked qualifications.
 Damato made use of reinforced concrete in his church designs after he had become familiar with the material during his studies in Italy.

 In politics, Damato ran for the 1921 general election but was not elected.
 He later became the president of the Nationalist Party club in Paola.

 D'Amato died on 25 May 1963 at the age of 76.